danomagnum/binarydict/README.md

 ```

-If you need to convert a single value, it's easy to use also.
+If you need to convert a simple value, it's easy to use also.

 ```
 value = UINT16.unpack(b'\x01\x46') # value = 17,921